jianmin-chen/hackcraft/README.md

 Get a sense of how graphics programming works behind the scenes by writing a little clone of Minecraft in 1k lines of JavaScript!
 Zig source code that can compile to WASM to build for both cross-platform OpenGL and WebGL is available and feature-complete, too, if you're a low-levels person!

+Written in JavaScript and Zig 0.13.
 Features:

 * Add and remove blocks
 * Textures